JunnanLu123/Machine-Learning/README.md

 # Machine-Learning
 Building and training a machine learning model for classify Iris data set.
 The Iris data set is available from the University of California at Irvine Machine Learning Repository.
+In this project, we build the model by using Tensorflow and Python module.